Parents' Day

-Parents' Day is observed in South Korea on May 8 and in the United States on the fourth Sunday of July.
+Parents' Day is observed in on May 8.
 The South Korean designation was established in 1973, replacing the Mother's Day previously marked on May 8, and includes public and private celebrations.
 The United States day was created in 1994 under President Bill Clinton.
 June 1 has also been proclaimed as "Global Day of Parents" by the United Nations as a mark of appreciation for the commitment of parents towards their children.
 In the Philippines, while it is not strictly observed or celebrated, the first Monday of December each year is proclaimed as Parents' Day.

 International

 The United Nations proclaimed June 1 to be the Global Day of Parents "to appreciate all parents in all parts of the world for their selfless commitment to children and their lifelong sacrifice towards nurturing this relationship".